phena109/csv-object-importer/README.md

 # Reason for this approach

+## Github

+It is a source control and easy to share method.
+Nothing wrong with other approaches.

 ## PHP framework

 Using frameworks because it is more trustworthy and faster.
 Choosing Yii because I am more familiar with Yii framework.

 ## Docker